 My Perspective on Therapy

-I believe that being compassionately present with others and using fine tuned clinical skills helps create the space and place necessary for growth.
-I have a deep belief in humanity’s capacity to find real life resolutions to injuries and challenges.
-Research has shown that this happens best when we have access to understanding, support, respect and skilled therapeutic interventions.
+Dr. Michael Dadson (Mike Dadson), believes in being present and compassionate with all clients.
+Dr. Dadson states, “with a welcoming environment, we create a space for healing and growth.
+I have a deep belief in humanity’s capacity to find real life resolutions to their emotional injuries and challenges.
+Research has shown that this happens best when we have access to understanding, support, respect and skilled therapeutic interventions.”

 My practice is guided by the following principles:

 - All people possess intrinsic worth and have the capacity to realize this.